AutumnalSoftware/BuildingEmbeddedSystemsOnLinuxBook/Chapter6-ASCIISerialization/README.md

 # Chapter 6 - ASCII Data Serialization with NMEA (Iterator Tokenization, No Framer)

+This repository accompanies Chapter 6 of _Designing Deterministic Systems with Modern C++_.

 This variant focuses on tokenization + extraction only.

 - Tokenizer performs structural checks, identifier extraction, checksum verification,